Concept Cars Home

-1911 Hispano Suiza King Alfonso XIII news, pictures, and information
+1911 Hispano Suiza King Alfonso XIII

-Automakers have always viewed racing as a means to improve, prove and promote there automobiles.
+Automakers have always viewed racing as a means to improve, prove and promote their automobiles.
 Hispano-Suiza was no different and - from early on - enjoyed a rather successful racing career.
 One of the primary in-house promoters for racing was Hispano-Suiza's engineer, Mark Birkigt.
-Enjoyed a string of racing success, the company was rewarded with strong sales.
+Enjoyed a string of racing successes, the company was rewarded with strong sales.
 The 45-CR 'race' version, so named because it was officially rated at 45 horsepower, soon saw a road-going production version marketed as the Type Alfonso XIII.

 Alfonso XIII, the King of Spain, was an enthusiastic motorist and purchased the first of many Hispano-Suizas that he would own in 1905 and would ultimately have over 30 examples in his fleet.
 With such a strong promoter of the brand, the company named the model after the marque's biggest patron.